young home care worker in uniform accompanying an elderly person

 A 2023 study published in Nature Medicine found a clear link between regularly engaging in hobbies and a lower risk of dementia.
 This shows that fun and games are also serious tools for brain health.

-Whether it’s a quiet afternoon with a puzzle or an outing to a local concert, these activities keep life interesting and meaningful.
+Whether it’s a quiet afternoon with a puzzle, listening to music, or an outing to a local concert, these activities keep life interesting and meaningful.

 Social Interaction Enhancement